 For 2021, the Human Resources Committee also engaged Compensia to provide and to report on the results of a competitive assessment of the compensation of our named executive officers, which is based on analysis of market and peer company compensation data.
 This assessment is one factor considered by the Human Resources Committee as discussed in more detail below under "- Determining the Amount of Elements of Executives' Compensation in 2021."
-Compensia reports directly to the Human Resources Committee and provided no services to us other than the consulting services to the Human Resources Committee.
+Compensia reports directly to the Human Resources Committee.
 Based on consideration of the various factors set forth in the rules of the SEC and Nasdaq listing standards, the Human Resources Committee does not believe that its relationship with Compensia and the work of Compensia on behalf of the Human Resources Committee has raised any conflict of interest.